-It is a huge responsibility laying on shoulders of volunteers.
-Often in reality, the hired “expert management” assumes the governing role.
+It is a huge responsibility laying on the shoulders of volunteers.
+Often, in reality, the hired “expert management” assumes the governing role.

-So, what qualities and skills should the candidate have?
+So, what qualities and skills should the candidate for the school board have?
 Here are some questions to consider:

-- What is the candidate’s vision and goals?
+- What are the candidate’s vision and goals?

 - Does the candidate inspire parents and other stakeholders to have confidence in the local public schools?